plane-watch/bordercontrol/README.md

 #### Updating just feed-in containers

-This can be done via rebuilding the `feed-in-builder` container, or a NATS request to `pw_bordercontrol.stunnel.reloadcertkey` with the body containing the NATS instance or wildcard (`*`) for all instances.
+This can be done via rebuilding the `feed-in-builder` container, or a NATS request to `pw_bordercontrol.feedinimage.rebuild` with the body containing the NATS instance or wildcard (`*`) for all instances:

-* From the root of the repository, run: `docker compose build --pull feed-in-builder`.
+* From the root of the repository, run: `docker compose build --pull feed-in-builder`; or
 * via NATS: `nats req --timeout=2m pw_bordercontrol.feedinimage.rebuild "*"`

 For the feed-in containers, bordercontrol checks these every 5 minutes.
 Containers are updated one at a time.
 After updating a container, bordercontrol waits 30 seconds, to hopefully prevent any visible impact on the web UI.
 These timeouts/sleeps can be skipped by sending a `SIGUSR1` signal to bordercontrol.
 This is shown in the logs: